SaherAlSous/Nexgo-Android-Public/Development Process/Application Signing/README.md

 ![New Sig Prompt](/res/img/4_new_signature_prompt.png)
 1. You will be returned to the main Signature page.
 The uploaded file should show up on the top row of the file listings, and may take a few moments before it is ready for download.

+> Note: Filenames can only contain one '.' character which is usually used in the '.apk' extension.
+You must rename any file before uploading so that it does not contain more than one '.' character (i.e. TestV1.0.apk -> TestV1_0.apk).

 ## Download the Nexgo-Signed APK
 1. Once you have uploaded an APK for signing, navigate to the main *Android Signature* page.
 Your file should appear on the top row of the listings.
 1. Find the corresponding file listing, and click the **Download** button to download the *signed* version of the application.
 ![Download APK](/res/img/5_download_file.png)
 1. When prompted, select where to save the file on your computer and click SAVE.
 1. Signed file will download accordingly.

+> Note: If the download button instead says 'Processing' - wait a few moments then click the **Android Signature** menu again to refresh the page.

+### Notes
+1. If you do not have an account to login to the sms.xgd.com server, please contact [sdk@nexgo.us](mailto:sdk@nexgo.us) to have an account created for you.
+This step may require additional documentation for security reasons.
+1. If you add any signature in Android studio when building the application - you MUST ALWAYS do so going forward for a package to be 'updatable' from a previous version.
+This is an Android requirement.